 Consuming oatmeal is an easy way to add fiber to the diet.
 Fiber is an important tool for digestion, and the specific fibers in oats may be especially helpful for the liver.
 Oats and oatmeal are high in compounds called beta-glucans.

-People who are looking to add oats or oatmeal to their diet should look for whole oats or steel-cut oats rather than instant oatmeal.
+People looking to add oats or oatmeal to their diet should look for whole oats or steel-cut oats rather than instant oatmeal.
 Instant oatmeal may contain fillers such as flour or sugars, which will not be as beneficial for the body.

 3. Green tea